Bath School disaster: Andrew Kehoe

 Kehoe was appointed in 1925 as temporary town clerk, but he was defeated in the April 5, 1926, election for that office.
 This public rejection by the community angered him.
-Ellsworth speculated that this defeat triggered Kehoe's desire for "murderous revenge"; using the bombings to destroy the Bath Consolidated School and kill the community's children and many of its members.
-In Bath Massacre, Arnie Bernstein cites Robert D. Hare's Psychopathy Checklist and says that Kehoe "fits the profile all too well".
-Carnegie Mellon University's Dr. Mary Ellen O'Toole, head of CMU's Department of Forensic Science, has stated that Kehoe could be described as an "injustice collector", meaning someone who obsessively collects perceived slights along with their personal misfortunes, latching on to these feelings of persecution until the individual feels forced to lash out.
+Ellsworth speculated that this defeat triggered Kehoe's desire for "murderous revenge", using the bombings to destroy the Bath Consolidated School and kill the community's children and many of its members.
+In Bath Massacre – America's First School Bombing, Arnie Bernstein cites Robert D. Hare's Psychopathy Checklist and says that Kehoe "fits the profile all too well".
+Carnegie Mellon University's Dr. Mary Ellen O'Toole, head of CMU's Department of Forensic Science, has stated that Kehoe could be described as an "injustice collector", meaning someone who obsessively collects perceived slights along with their personal misfortunes, latching on to these feelings of persecution until they feel forced to lash out.

 Kehoe's neighbor A. McMullen noted that Kehoe had stopped working on his farm altogether for most of the preceding year, and he had speculated that Kehoe was planning suicide.
 Kehoe had given him one of his horses about April 1927, but McMullen returned it for this reason.
 It was discovered later that Kehoe had cut all his wire fences as part of his preparations to destroy his farm, girdling young shade trees to kill them and cutting off his grapevine plants before putting them back on their stumps to hide the damage.
 He gathered lumber and other materials and put them in the tool shed which he later destroyed with an incendiary bomb.

 By the time of the bombing, Nellie Kehoe had become chronically ill with what resembled tuberculosis, for which there was no effective treatment or cure at the time.
 Her frequent hospital stays may have contributed to the family's debt.
 Kehoe had ceased making mortgage and homeowner's insurance payments months earlier.